zhaque3/Battery-Power-Board/README.md

   - Safety and fault signals (e.g., hydrogen alarm)
   - Synchronization or status commands from other vehicle modules

-The board reacts immediately to safety-critical CAN messages by updating system state and user display.
+The board reacts immediately to safety critical CAN messages by updating system state and user display.

 ---